Can You Scuba Dive if You Can't Swim? - Scuba Diving for Non-Swimmers

 The short answer is NO.

-To get certified as a diver, first and foremost, you HAVE to pass a swimming test.
+To get a diving licence, first and foremost, you HAVE to pass a swimming test.
 There’s no other way around this.
 You need to demonstrate your ability to tread water for 10 minutes, and swim unaided for 200 meters, or with a mask, fins and snorkel for 300 meters.
 Only then will you be able to proceed with the rest of the 4-to-5-day course to get your PADI licence.

 But what, really, is the purpose of knowing how to swim?
 Isn’t it to prevent drowning?
 How can you drown if you have a gas tank to aid your breathing?
 Besides, aren’t scuba divers equipped with the BCD (buoyancy control device), which technically acts as a life jacket to help divers float when they need to?

-Then why is it so important for scuba divers to know how to swim?
+Why is it important for scuba divers to know how to swim?

-Well, I’m glad that you’re still here reading this, so I’m going to give you some good news:
+Well, I’m glad that you’re still reading, so I’m going to give you some good news:

 Yes, there is hope for non-swimmers.